▶️ LISTEN TO THIS ARTICLE

 Hybrid Agents: Combining Fast Reaction with Slow Deliberation

-Most production agents are hybrids.
-They need reactive layers for time-critical decisions and deliberative layers for complex planning.
-The architecture mirrors Kahneman's "Thinking, Fast and Slow": System 1 for instant pattern recognition, System 2 for effortful reasoning.
+Many practical agent designs are hybrids.
+They use reactive layers for time-sensitive decisions and deliberative layers for tasks that need planning or verification.
+The architecture loosely mirrors Kahneman's "Thinking, Fast and Slow": System 1 for instant pattern recognition, System 2 for effortful reasoning.

 The classic three-layer architecture stacks reactive, deliberative, and learning components.
 The reactive layer handles immediate responses: collision avoidance, alarm triggering, reflex behaviors.
 The deliberative layer plans longer-term strategies: route optimization, resource allocation, goal prioritization.
 The learning layer updates both based on experience.
 Information flows bidirectionally: reactive behaviors inform planning, plans constrain reactions, learning adjusts parameters across layers.